Yutian Chen

 Experience

-The AirLab, Robotics Institue, Carnegie Mellon University- AirIO: Learning Inertial Odometry with Enhanced IMU Feature Observability
+The AirLab, Robotics Institue, Carnegie Mellon University- MAC-VO: Metric-Aware Covariance for Learning-based Stereo Visual Odometry

 Working with Professor Chuang Gan, I developed a data pipeline for City-scale 3D scene reconstruction based on real world satellite/street-view image for multi-agent simulator.